tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 passes if its exit code is 0.
 You can define setup and teardown procedures;
 these are also files.
 For an example of Urchin tests, check out [nvm](https://github.com/creationix/nvm/tree/master/test/fast).
+(By the way, I wrote both Urchin and the nvm tests.)

-In [cmdtest](http://liw.fi/cmdtest/), one test case spans multiple file.
+In [cmdtest](http://liw.fi/cmdtest/), one test case spans multiple files.
 Minimally, you provide the test script, but you can also provide files for the stdin, the intended stdout, the intended stderr and the intended exit code.
 Like in urchin, the setup and teardown procedures are files.